hrsvrdhn/blog_django/README.md

 # Code Beautiful
 > A blog app

 Blog made in Django web framework in backend and Bootstrap in front.
 It also have newsletter feature.
-Have a look [CodeBeautiful][link]
+Have a look <a href="https://code-beautiful.herokuapp.com" target="_blank">CodeBeautiful</a>.

 ## Installation